christophfranke/signal-chain/README.md

 const intervalId = setInterval(() => { timer.value += 1 }, 1000) // update every second

 // If we do not care about the resulting values
-// We can use $.connect to connect a chain
+// we can use $.connect to connect a chain.
-// Here we can also define the chain inline const disconnect = $.connect( timer.listen,
+// Here we can also define the chain inline. const disconnect = $.connect( timer.listen,
    $.await.parallel( // executes and resolves all promises as they come in